Laminitis Update by James Hart

 A possible protocol

-ne of the tenets of herbal medicine is that treatment should be of the whole animal rather than the symptom.
+One of the tenets of herbal medicine is that treatment should be of the whole animal rather than the symptom.
 The treatment and prevention of laminitis is an area that would seem to particularly appropriate to this approach given the broad range of effects suffered by a laminitic horse.
 The areas to be considered in developing a protocol are:

-as well as acting at cellular level about 50% of the insulin secreted by the pancreas acts on the liver.
+As well as acting at cellular level about 50% of the insulin secreted by the pancreas acts on the liver.
 Abnormal liver function is thought to play a role in diabetes and by extrapolation may well be involved in the laminitis as well.
 The herbs to use here are Milk Thistle (Silybum marianum) or Globe Artichoke (Cynara scolymus).

 To round off the actions around insulin we should make the most of what is in the blood, so include Oregano or Tea in the protocol.

 the anti-inflammatory action of a range of herbs is becoming quite well understood.
 Devil’s Claw or Boswellia should both be fine to use.
 But DO NOT USE Yucca (see above).
 It may be necessary to use bute under veterinary supervision, in the very early acute stage of a laminitic attack but this is not recommended for more than 3 days.
 After that Devil’s Claw could be used long term if necessary.
 Remember that high doses may be required to give the necessary level of support.
 Calendula and Chickweed can help protect the stomach lining from pain medication.

 Similarly as a adjunct to the anti inflammatory treatment antioxidants will help to reduce the collateral damage.